10 Things you need to know before travelling to Lençóis Maranhenses in Brazil

 - Total price for 4 nights per person (April 2017) = $R784 per person (£156)

-It might be a complete nightmare of a trek and no walk in the park but the views are sensational and out of this world.
+It might be a complete nightmare of a trek and no walk in the park but the views are sensational and other-worldly.
 No where else will you find such steep white sand dunes that plunge into sparkling fresh water lagoons in only a few months out of the year.
 It’s an absolute haven and an experience I would definitely recommend.

 Watch this video to see if you think it’s worth it: